nedtaylor/athena/README.md

 Contributing
 ------------

 Please note that this project adheres to the [Contributing Guide](CONTRIBUTING.md).
-If you are interested in contributing to this project, please contact [Ned Taylor](mailto:n.t.taylor@exeter.ac.uk?subject=ATHENA%20-%20contribution%20request).
+If you want to contribute to this project, please first read through the guide.
+If you have any questions, please either discuss then in [issues](https://github.com/nedtaylor/athena/issues), or contact [Ned Taylor](mailto:n.t.taylor@exeter.ac.uk?subject=ATHENA%20-%20contribution%20request).

 License